johnpapa/react-book-repo/redux/redux-form.md

   return errors;
 }
 ```
 Above we have now defined the `validate` function.
 We go through the `values` input parameter which is an object containing all of our field values.
-If we find that a certain values isn't what it should be like:
+If we find that a certain values isn't what it should be, like:
 - not existing
 - not conforming to a pattern
 then we create an entry in the dictionary `errors` with an error message.
 The method `validate` will be invoked on each `keyup` event.
 Ok now we have everything set up and we are ready to move on to the next bit which is how do we display errors?